 Requires the student to apply and expand the knowledge gained from the basic course, CPT Coding, to more difficult cases.
 The student will develop critical-thinking skills by using current references to research coding questions and issues.
 Computerized encoding software is utilized.
-Pre or co-requisite: Health Care Reimbursement, 10-530-185.

-Certification & Professional Development
+MEDREC 10530188 Certification & Professional Development

 This course prepares students for coding certification and includes mock coding certification exams.
 Students participate in professional development activities and discuss career progression opportunities.
-Pre-requisites of: 10-530-183 ICD-9-CM & 10-530-184 CPT Coding and Pre/co-requisite: Health Care Reimbursement, 10-530-185.

-Management of Coding Services
+MEDREC 10530189 Management of Coding Services

 This course focuses on common coding management issues including coding quality, coding productivity, and workflow processes.
 Recruitment, training, and retention of coding staff is included.
-Pre or co-requisite: Health Care Reimbursement, 10-530-185.

-ICD Diagnosis Coding
+MEDREC 10530197 ICD Diagnosis Coding